bjoluc/cubase-mcu-midiremote/readme.md

 - Shift-pushing an encoder resets its parameter to the default value, if a static default value is known.
 An exception are EQ gains which are not reset but inverted when shift-pressing their encoder.
 - The "Track" encoder assignment has additional parameter pages for Low Cut, High Cut, and the Track Quick Controls of the selected track.
 - By default, pushing encoders in the "Pan/Surround" encoder assignment resets a channel's panner instead of toggling its "Monitor Active" state.
 If you'd like to toggle "Monitor Active" instead, you can set the `resetPanOnEncoderPush` [config option](#configuration-options) to `false`.
-- Instead of spreading the "Send" encoder assignment options out on four parameter pages, there are only two pages now.
+- Instead of spreading the "Send" encoder assignment options out on four parameter pages, there are only two pages for sends now.
 The "Level" and "On" pages have been combined into a single page where turning encoders modifies the send level and pushing encoders toggles a send slot's On/Off status.
 The "Pre/Post" page remains untouched, and the "Bus" page is omitted because the MIDI Remote API doesn't expose send busses.
+If your Cubase version supports it, there are also four additional pages for Cue sends 1-4.
 - The "Plug-In" encoder assignment always follows the currently focused plugin window to avoid tedious plugin selection via push encoders.
 - The first page of the "Inst" encoder assignment maps encoders to the VST Quick Controls of the currently selected instrument track.
 The remaining pages map 8 encoders to each part of the channel strip, i.e., gate, compressor, tools, saturation, and limiter.
 Pushing an encoder toggles the bypass status of the corresponding channel strip plugin.